What’s in Biden’s $1.9 trillion emergency coronavirus plan

-Less than a week before Biden takes office, the proposal comes at an consequential time for the country.
-More than 4,200 people died from the coronavirus on Tuesday, a new daily-record high.
+Less than a week before Biden takes office, the proposal comes at a consequential time for the country.
+More than 4,200 people had died as a result of the coronavirus on Tuesday, a new daily-record high.
 Fears that the economic recovery is losing ground are mounting as nearly a million people filed for unemployment last week and the country lost jobs in December, marking the first decline since the recovery began in May.

 Biden officials stress that the plan unveiled this week is meant to be passed quickly and will be followed by a broader recovery package that includes other Democratic priorities later.
 President-elect Joe Biden will give a speech on the first relief package Thursday at 7:15 p.m.
 Eastern time.